Ben-G/DefaultErrorHandlerSwift/README.md

 	try cache.storeImage(image)
 }
 ```
-I can perform a failable operation without writing any code that deals with errors or optional return values.
+We can perform a failable operation without writing any code that deals with errors or optional return values, while still capturing details about errors that might occurr.

 #Implementation of the Default Error Handler